PelleLille/hsl-docs/helo.rst

    * **disconnect** (boolean) Disconnect the client.
 The default is ``false``.
    * **reply_codes** (array) The array may contain *code* (number) and *enhanced* (array of three numbers).
 The default is pre-defined.

-.. function:: GetExtensions()

-  Return the current SMTP service extensions to be sent if the EHLO command was issued.

-  :return: the current SMTP service extensions
-  :rtype: array

 .. include:: func_gettls.rst